Part of our Web Search & Data Extraction MCP category.

 Answers, not links, save your agent a step.
 With Brave or Tavily, an agent searches, picks the best result, fetches the page, reads the content, and extracts the answer.
 With Perplexity, the agent asks a question and gets the answer directly.
 For factual queries — “what’s the rate limit on the GitHub MCP server?", “what transport protocols does Cloudflare’s MCP server support?” — this eliminates multiple round trips.
 Fewer tool calls mean faster execution and lower token costs on the agent side.

-Four models for four complexity levels.
-The tool separation isn’t arbitrary. perplexity_search costs ~$0.006 per query with the base Sonar model. perplexity_ask uses Sonar Pro for better synthesis at ~$0.01. perplexity_research uses Deep Research for multi-minute investigations. perplexity_reason uses Reasoning Pro for analytical problems.
-A well-configured agent can route simple lookups to the cheapest tool and only invoke deep research when the question warrants it.
+Four models for four complexity levels, now with search mode control.
+The tool separation isn’t arbitrary. perplexity_search uses the base Sonar model ($1/$1 per million input/output tokens). perplexity_ask uses Sonar Pro ($3/$15 per million tokens). perplexity_research uses Deep Research. perplexity_reason uses Reasoning Pro ($2/$8 per million tokens).
+On top of token costs, each request incurs a per-request fee based on the search mode: Low ($5–6/1K requests), Medium ($8–10/1K), or High ($12–14/1K).
+Citation tokens are now free (except for Deep Research), which simplifies cost estimation.
+A well-configured agent can route simple lookups to Low mode on the cheapest model and only invoke High mode deep research when the question warrants it.

 Deep research is genuinely useful.
 The sonar-deep-research tool produces multi-paragraph reports with citations that would take a human researcher significant time to compile.
 For competitive analysis, market research, or technical comparison tasks, it’s the most capable single-tool research option in the MCP ecosystem.
 No other search MCP server offers anything comparable.

-Clean repository with zero open issues.
-The GitHub repo has 2,000 stars, 122 commits, 14 contributors, MIT license, and zero open issues.
-All 42 historical issues have been resolved.
+Clean repository with excellent maintenance.
+The GitHub repo has 2,100+ stars, 305 forks, 133 commits, MIT license, and just 1 open issue (the first since launch).
+56 PRs have been processed with only 3 currently open.
 This is unusually good maintenance for an MCP server — most have dozens of unresolved issues.
 The TypeScript codebase (95%) is well-structured with CI/CD workflows and Docker support.

 Corporate network support.
 Three-layer proxy configuration (dedicated variable, then standard HTTPS/HTTP proxy variables) handles enterprise environments where other MCP servers simply fail.
 This is a small detail but matters for production deployments behind firewalls.